abraham5059/-Intermediate-data_analysis/README.md

   Run a basic inventory analysis for a fictional bicycle company (Velotics Inc.) using SAP to run inventory and form a Data Analysis to present for upper management (i.e. the company buyer and CEO).
-This analysis will convey inventory in the folling order;
+This analysis will convey fullly completed product inventory in the following order;
   - Data Sources
   - tools
   - Enterprise Explanation